-The CAP assists individuals with disabilities who have questions about or who have encountered problems with applying for or receiving vocational rehabilitation (VR) services from state VR agencies.
-CAP also advocates for those who receive services from independent living centers (ILCs), the Division of Services for the Blind (DSB), and for those applying for or receiving services from tribal VR offices.
+The CAP assists individuals with disabilities who have questions or have encountered problems while receiving or applying for vocational rehabilitation (VR) services from state VR agencies.
+CAP also advocates for those who receive services from Independent Living Centers (ILCs), The Division of Services for the Blind (DSB), and for those applying for or receiving services from Tribal VR offices.
 See the Rehabilitation Act of 1973, as amended, Title I, Part B, Sec.
 112, 29 U.S.C. § 732.